 In short, lithium-ion batteries have failure built into their design—as a safety precaution.

 Lithium-ion batteries, if they get too hot, can cause fires.
 The chance of this happening is extremely low.
 But stories of batteries catching on fire are so dramatic that they give the impression that lithium-ion batteries are catching fire all the time.

 The fancy term is thermal runaway.
 When a lithium-ion battery strays outside its internal electrolyte low range of 158 to 194 degrees F, runaway occurs.
 The higher the juice in the battery, the faster the runaway.
 Runaway temps can soar to a blistering 1,110 degrees F.

 These top-range temps can cause the battery to pressurize, pop, vent gasses, ignite gasses, and spew battery cell contents.
 That's when fires happen.

 Battery Management System

 Before that, hopefully, the battery's internal management system (BMS) has kicked in.
 The BMS is like a fuse.
-Fuses in the house or car are designed to be fail in the event of high floods of voltage.
+Fuses in the house or car are designed to fail in the event of high floods of voltage.

 It's not an act of charity that has compelled manufacturers such as Ridgid to offer free lifetime battery replacement programs.
-It's Ridgid's way of addressing the gap between the hunger for lithium ion battery-powered tools and the current state of such fuel cells.
+It's Ridgid's way of addressing the gap between the hunger for lithium-ion battery-powered tools and the current state of such fuel cells.